django-guardian/django-guardian/CONTRIBUTING.md

 ## Branching and pull requests

-`django-guardian` uses two important long-lived branches:
+`django-guardian` uses a single long-lived branch:

-- `main`: latest stable release branch
+- `main`: active development and release branch
-- `next`: integration branch for upcoming release candidates and unreleased work

 ### Which branch should my PR target?

-Unless a maintainer explicitly asks otherwise, open pull requests against `next`.
+Unless a maintainer explicitly asks otherwise, open pull requests against `main`.

-`main` should stay production-ready.
-New features and normal fixes should land in `next` first and then roll into the next release.
-If an urgent hotfix is needed for `main`, coordinate with the maintainers before opening the PR.
+All regular fixes and features are developed and merged on `main`.

+### How are releases created?

+When a new version is ready, maintainers cut the release from the GitHub web interface and create the corresponding version tag there.

 ### Recommended workflow

 1. Fork the repository.
 2. Clone your fork locally.
-3. Create a focused branch from `next`.
+3. Create a focused branch from `main`.
 4. Make the change with tests and documentation updates where relevant.
 5. Run the local checks listed below.
-6. Push your branch and open a PR against `next`.
+6. Push your branch and open a PR against `main`.

 ## Development environment